Velrok/static-web-gen/content/blog/2021-06-26-command-line-tool-renaissance.markdown

 ## Defaults and fullback's

-In the case of `ls` and `cat` you might not want to change your mustle memory, specially since many systems may not have exa and bat installed by default.
+In the case of `ls` and `cat` you might not want to change your muscle memory, specially since many systems may not have exa and bat installed by default.

 So im aliasing them as follows: